-Our current project is entitled Re-Learning to be Human for Global Times: The Role of Intercultural Encounters.
+The map below illustrates the global network of RVP Iasi Center, built in the development of the project Re-Learning to Be Human for Global Times: The Role of Intercultural Encounters.

 The intercultural encounters engendered by the project this year, both in the online environment and in several offline meetings and events, are part of a rewarding process of mutual discovery.
 By bringing diverse people together in free dialogue, the project is reshaping the world(s) we live in through reflection and action.